seasharpu/test/README.md

 Console Calculator: navigate to task1 and run dotnetbuild and dotnet run

 Calculator Tests: run xunit tests in visual studio.
-Test > run all tests
+Test > run all tests (might need to run dotnet build in task1tester first)

 API: navigate to task2API and run commands dotnet build and dotnet run. open in browser via localhost and port to see api documentation via swagger at localhost/swagger/